 Feathery from the outside and thorny from the inside, the fern thrives in filtered to moderate light and in high humidity areas such as the bathroom.
 It is similar to other houseplants and requires minimal watering and gets its water intake from the humidity.
 You can preferably hang them in a shower enclosure or bathroom walls.
-Boston ferns filters harmful chemicals from air and improve humidity levels.
+Boston ferns filter harmful chemicals from the air and improve humidity levels.
 That is helpful for people with dry skin and nose/throat irritations.
-These evergreen plants are nontoxic to pets (although, cats love to play with this particular leafy plant).
+These evergreen plants are nontoxic to pets (Also, cats love to play with this particular leafy plant).

 The Aloe Vera Plant

-The aloe vera plant is probably the multifaceted plant that has innumerable benefits for you.
+The aloe vera plant is probably a multifaceted plant that has innumerable benefits for you.
 Whether you have got a cut, bruise, sunburn, or dryness, you can peel its leaf and apply it to your skin.
 If you want to grow one in your bathroom, make sure you get a lot of sunlight through your window as they need this to grow fully.
 Therefore, placing them near the window may be helpful in getting the sunlight they need.